sandbox-science/CodeAstra/README.md

 CodeAstra is **under active development**—stay tuned for updates or feel free to contribute and help shape its future!

-## Disclaimer
+> [!IMPORTANT]
+>
-This project has been tested on macOS but not yet on Windows or Linux.
-It should run on Linux without issues.
-However, on Windows, you may encounter errors.
-Docker will be used soon to avoid cross platform issues for development.
+> This project has been tested on macOS, but not on Windows or Linux.
+It should work on Linux without issues.
+However, on Windows, you might encounter errors.
+To address cross-platform compatibility, Docker will be implemented soon for development.

 ## How to install the project
 Please, check the [wiki](https://github.com/sandbox-science/CodeAstra/wiki) for recommended installation instructions.